 Grab Some Grapevine Garland For Your Lemon Decor Christmas Tree

-I like to cut mine into smaller manageable pieces and place it in the tree going different directions.
-I don’t try to bury it or hide it in the tree.
-I like it to peek out from time to time.
+I like to cut mine into smaller manageable pieces and place it in the tree going in different directions.
+Don’t try to bury it or hide it in the tree.
+It looks great when it peeks out from the tree from time to time.
 I ordered mine online and I used three rolls on this tree.
+This is another investment that you can use time and time again.

 Just Go With The Flow

 If I’m totally honest, I did this tree all wrong.
 I did it in an order that I would not normally do.
-You see, I wanted to make some Instagram Reels, so I had do things for The Gram!
+You see, I wanted to make some Instagram Reels, so I had to do things for The Gram!
 I put in all my greenery first and then decided I should have used the grapevine garland.
 Then I had to order it online and wait for it to come in.
 Normally, I would have put that on before the greenery.
 So, I ended up putting it on after the greenery.
+It all worked out, but I would have done it in a different order if I had been prepared.